alpychemist/billi/README.md

 # BILLI

-Terminal app for making bills - wrtitten on Go
+Terminal app for making a bills - written on Go

-## What Billi can do:
-- [x] Create a bill with custom name
-- [x] Add an item to the bill with custom name and price
-- [x] Add a tip to the bill
-- [x] Save the bill in text format